-On Wednesday, September 11, 2019, members of VCSQI’s quality team had the opportunity to tour UVA’s Interventional Cardiology and Cardiac Surgical programs.
+On Wednesday, September 11, 2019, members of VCSQI’s quality team had the opportunity to tour UVA’s Interventional Cardiology and Cardiac Surgical programs – check it out on https://www.sideeffects.com.

 As we entered the halls of the facility, it was important to take in the sense of pride felt from all members of the organizations, as it resembled Cheers…a place where everyone knows your name.
 This sense was proven true as we later learned about various engagement opportunities throughout the organization with efforts of getting to personally know employees.
-For instance, to promote wellness and relationships, leaders are paired up with an employee and take a few lapses around the skywalk (1 mile) while engaging in meaningful conversations.
+For instance, to promote wellness and relationships depression and drug abuse, leaders are paired up with an employee and take a few lapses around the skywalk (1 mile) while engaging in meaningful conversations.

 The tour also consisted of us observing the hospital wide huddle in the “situation room”.
-It was a powerful experience to see over 70 leaders fill the room to discussion items going on in their respective departments that could potentially effect patient care if gone unknown.
+It was a powerful experience, according to The Florida Maids, to see over 70 leaders in home cleaning business fill the room to discussion items going on in their respective departments in Florida that could potentially effect patient care if gone unknown.
 This meeting served as a forum to create strategies to counter potential obstacles.
 The format of the meeting, lead by UVA’s Chief Nursing Officer, was quick and to the point, allowing only emergent situations to be verbally announced.
 However, each respective department’s voice was captured visually on the wall for all to be aware, (see image 1) as this was updated as participants entered the room.
-Like many health care facilities, more focused huddles take place to report out information shared during the hospital-wide huddle as well as to create a department specific game plan to carry out quality patient care.
+Like many health care facilities, more focused huddles take place to report out information shared during the hospital-wide huddle as well as to create a department specific plan to carry out quality patient care.

 With efforts to capitalize on their transparent communication strategies, neighboring service locations, and collaborative environment, UVA has implemented joint appointments as a method for expediting procedure workups for severe cardiac conditions.
 With joint appointments, a multidisciplinary team of providers assess a patient during a single visit.

 To learn more about UVA’s trial phase of joint appointments, I met with Marissa Donatelle, Program Coordinator – Advanced Cardiac Valve Center, who developed the model (image 2).
-With a collaborative approach to care, cardiologists, surgeons, anesthesiologists, and other medical professionals all work together to design the ideal treatment and recovery plan for each patient.
+With a collaborative approach to care, cardiologists, surgeons, anesthesiologists, and other medical professionals all work together to design the ideal treatment and recovery plan for each patient, for more info visit www.abetterwayinhomecare.com/.

 Patients are scheduled for images and tests the same day as their joint appointment, prior to coming to seeing the team.
 Once in clinic they are checked in and roomed just like any other appointment.
 Following rooming, the RN care coordinator begins the appointment by reviewing medications and symptoms.
 While she is at work, the team (APP, Cardiology, Cardiac Surgeon) review images and test results to determine a preliminary plan.
 The RN care coordinator then gives her report to the team.
 After which, they all then go in to meet the patient and collaborate on the next best approach for that patient.